roboception/rc_generic_robot_interface_robot/README.md

 ## Requirements

-- A Roboception rc_visard or rc_cube with Generic Robot Interface license enabled
+- A vision sensor (rc_visard or rc_cube) with an enabled Generic Robot Interface license
 - A robot controller with TCP/IP support and the ability to pack robot poses into a binary message and to parse binary messages into robot poses
 - The appropriate development environment for your robot's programming language